Properties of cherries

-Among its main functions is also the protection of the capillaries in the retina and, therefore, it plays a key role in the conservation of sigh, preventing such important diseases as night blindness,
+Among the main functions of anthocyanins, is also the protection of the capillaries in the retina and, therefore, it plays a key role in the conservation of sigh, preventing such important diseases as night blindness.

 These components have the ability to neutralize the action of free radicals on skin cells, so that they prevent the appearance of wrinkles, age spots, sagging and other abnormalities of the body and help us to maintain a more youthful appearance.

 Cherries are the richest food in anthocyanins

 Studies at the University of Arizona by the team of Dr. Cinthya Thomson on the composition of this fruit showed that the antioxidant capacity of the cherry is due to its high content of anthocyanins, containing much higher than other fruits that have a large reputation of containing the same principle.
 Cherries contain about 82 mg per cup, beating plums (12 mg per cup). raspberries (38, 7mg per cup) and black grapes (44.9 mg per cup).

 Besides anthocyanins, these studies demonstrated that cherries were very rich in other antioxidant compounds such as quercetin, melatonin and other phytochemicals.
 Highlighting the richness of the fruit components compared with the low calorific value it provides, and recommended them to be included in the regular diet as one of the best tonics and antioxidant foods.

 In fact, cherries are on the list of Food Department of the United States as one of the most powerful antioxidant food.
 (See main antioxidant foods)

 According to most food experts, consuming about 200 grams of cherries daily can help prevent or ameliorate many diseases.
 Equally important is their intake to maintain a youthful and healthy appearance.